 Boosts Happy Feelings

 Exercise gives you more energy, brightens your mood, and literally makes you a happier person.
 Those feel-good endorphins, hormones your brain releases, make you smile, feel better about yourself, and make you want to keep going.
 That’s why people with depression can benefit so much from a daily workout, but because of depression, they can sometimes find it difficult to even get motivated.
+A regular exercise routine can play an important role for people who are undergoing depression treatment.

 If you want those happy benefits of a good workout, but you get too much pain the day after, you’ll find that regular fitness will quickly eliminate the majority of those pains (until you start working a new muscle group).
 It’s just a matter of exercising through it until your body is accustomed.